Niangmohamed/Object-Detection-using-YOLO/README.md

 * YOLO.

-<p align='justify'>R-CNNs are one of the first deep learning-based object detectors and are an example of a two-stage detector.</p>
+<p align='justify'>R-CNNs are one of the first deep learning-based object detectors and are an example of a two-stage detector.
+In the first R-CNN publication, </p>